Let 'Em Eat Cake: Productions

 The original Broadway production of Let 'Em Eat Cake opened October 21, 1933 at the Imperial Theatre, New York City and ran for 89 performances.
 The cast included William Gaxton as J.P.
-Wintergreen, Victor Moore as Alexander Throttlebottom, Philip Loeb as Kruger, and Lois Moran as Mary Wintergreen.
+Wintergreen, Victor Moore as Alexander Throttlebottom, Philip Loeb as Kruger, and Lois Moran as Mary Wintergreen, all reprising their roles from Of Thee I Sing.
 The no longer extant orchestrations were by Edward B. Powell.

 The show carried a message that audiences did not want to hear and it was a failure.
 However, it did have one hit song: "Mine".
 Several musical themes from Of Thee I Sing are reused in Let 'Em Eat Cake, including the Supreme Court Judges' song and the campaign song "Wintergreen for President", which includes parts of folk and patriotic songs such as Sousa's "Stars and Stripes Forever", and "Hail, Hail, the Gang's All Here".

 In 1987, Let 'Em Eat Cake was performed in concert at the Brooklyn Academy of Music and subsequently recorded by Michael Tilson Thomas conducting the New York Choral Artists, the Orchestra of St. Luke's. and a cast of theatre singers, along with Of Thee I Sing.

 A concert version of the show was performed on BBC Radio in 1994 (with a cast that included: Denis Quilley, Kim Criswell, Joss Ackland, Henry Goodman, and Louise Gold), and Opera North staged the show, along with a revival of Of Thee I Sing, during its 2008–9 season.
 The Opera North production was broadcast by BBC Radio 3 on Saturday, 26 September 2009, as part of its Opera on 3 series.

 In 2019, the Orchestra of St. Luke's and the MasterVoices chorus performed a concert staging of Let 'Em Eat Cake at Carnegie Hall, conducted by Ted Sperling and a cast starring Bryce Pinkham.

+In 2026, it was announced that New York City Center Encores! would be presenting Let 'Em Eat Cake in association with Opera Philadelphia, replacing the previously announced Hallelujah, Baby! to allow more time for creative development on the musical in a future season.
+It will be presented from March 17-28, 2027.